rally-carlos/notes/stackedit/Project Plans/Jenkins-Out-of-Space.md

 Address "Controller out of spaces" issues in #jenkins-smes

 Vission
-* Enable teams to better self serv
+* Enable teams to better self serve their Jenkins controller
+* Encourge team to optimize/improve builds (via "self serve")
+* Give Jenkins platform owners

 Pass 1
 * script to query and display builds sorted by size, with links to build